karks88/karks-session-expiration/README.md

 By default, WordPress user sessions expire after 48 hours.
 This plugin reduces that to 2 (two) hours for users with the Administrator role.

+Note: Use this plugin at your own risk.
+It's meant to be a starting point for something more robust down the road.

 <strong>WHY CHANGE THE SESSION LIFE?</strong>